 We are exposed to market risks related to interest rates.
-Our exposure to changes in interest rates is limited to borrowings under our Revolving Loan Facility.
-A 25-basis point change in interest rates would potentially increase or decrease our annual interest expense by approximately \$0.4 million.
+Our exposure to changes in interest rates is primarily related to borrowings under our Revolving Loan Facility.
+We have in place an interest rate swap agreement to manage the risk associated with a portion of our variable-rate long-term debt.
+The interest rate swap involves the exchange of fixed-rate and variable-rate payments without the exchange of the underlying notional amount on which the interest payments are calculated.
+The notional amount of the swap agreement is \$60.0 million and it will terminate on May 1, 2027.
+As of October 2, 2022, a 25-basis point change in interest rates on our unhedged variable-rate debt would potentially increase or decrease our annual interest expense by approximately \$0.2 million.